PabloZP/SearchCLI/README.md

 # SearchCLI
-Search words entered in seaech engines and compare number of results
+Search words entered in search engines and compare number of results